LynnaChen/rare-disease-rag/README.md

-# Rare Disease RAG System
+# Rare Disease RAG Pipline

 This project is a Retrieval-Augmented Generation (RAG) based question-answering system for the rare disease domain.
 It combines a local document knowledge base (e.g. medical PDF literature), a vector retrieval pipeline built on ChromaDB, and **Qwen2-7B-Instruct** served through **vLLM** for high-performance inference.